textpattern/textpattern.github.io/development/index.md

 [^1]: You can see the code for any installed plugin by selecting its name in the table on the Plugins panel, or by installing and using [ied_plugin_composer](https://github.com/Bloke/ied_plugin_composer).

-[^2]: There's also the [Admin-side events and steps](/development/admin-side-events-and-steps) listing for admin-side plugins specifically.
-This would correspond with the various [admin-side callbacks](/development/core-callbacks-reference#admin-side-callbacks) in the **Core callbacks reference**, but it doesn't provide the explanatory details like the callbacks reference does.
+[^2]: There's also the [Administration-side events and steps](/development/administration-side-events-and-steps) listing for administration-side plugins specifically.
+This would correspond with the various [administration-side callbacks](/development/core-callbacks-reference#administration-side-callbacks) in the **Core callbacks reference**, but it doesn't provide the explanatory details like the callbacks reference does.

 [^3]: As you learn about functions, be aware of the helper functions found in the [/lib](https://github.com/textpattern/textpattern/tree/main/textpattern/lib) folder.
 Some examples: The [txplib_db.php](https://github.com/textpattern/textpattern/blob/main/textpattern/lib/txplib_db.php) file for interacting with the Textpattern database; [txplib_forms.php](https://github.com/textpattern/textpattern/blob/main/textpattern/lib/txplib_forms.php) to help build different HTML form controls; [txplib_html.php](https://github.com/textpattern/textpattern/blob/main/textpattern/lib/txplib_html.php) to help build various other types of HTML elements; and [txplib_misc.php](https://github.com/textpattern/textpattern/blob/main/textpattern/lib/txplib_misc.php) to help build various 'miscellaneous' functions.

-[^4]: Another function, `pluggable_ui()`, was introduced in 2009, which provides additional event/step hooks for the admin-side panels.
+[^4]: Another function, `pluggable_ui()`, was introduced in 2009, which provides additional event/step hooks for the administration-side panels.
 But this is for the advanced Textpattern user and developer, not the beginner.
 This function is not needed 99.9% of the time.
 See [The pluggable_ui function](/development/the-pluggable-ui-function) page for more.

 [^5]: **Attention!** Removing elements like this is a little drastic, because other plugins exist that target most UI elements, including the **Keywords** field.
 Such plugins would fail if they couldn't find the element you had destroyed.
 Hiding the element with CSS using `display: none` would be a safer/better approach.
 If this is a problem for you and you feel you must delete the element, you could set your plugin to run at a lower priority (i.e. greater than "5") so other plugins could render their markup *before* you remove your targeted element.